-Road trips are an amazing way of exploring a country.
+A road trip is definitely the best way of exploring New Zealand.
+With its incredible snow-capped mountains, lush forest and turquoise lakes, Aotearoa is surely one of the most beautiful countries to visit by car or campervan.
 Traveling the open road is a liberating feeling everyone should experience, and having reliable equipment and gear to support you through your journey can really make a difference.
 Your car becomes your home and your items become your sole belongings.
-So make the most out of your road trip with my tips and road trip essentials list.
+So make the most out of your New Zealand road trip with my tips and road trip essentials list.

 Planning a road trip can be difficult, especially if you’ve never done it before.
 Here a few tips to help you plan the road trip of your dreams.